ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

 Julia's DistributedArrays are known not to perform particularly well, and have been taken out of the base language since 0.4.
-They have been worked on since in preparation for the 0.6 release; however, the branch in master does not appear to be working with 0.6-rc2, or at least I couldn't get it working.
+They have been worked on since in preparation for the 0.6 release; however, the main branch does not appear to be working with 0.6-rc2, or at least I couldn't get it working.
 This section then mostly covers the previous version of DistributedArrays.